Learning how to prune azaleas is easy and worthwhile. You will be rewarded with healthy plants that continue to bring color to your garden.

 - Deciduous azaleas are taller, losing their leaves in the fall, with some first changing color from golden through to flaming red and brown before they drift to the ground.
 Most native to North America are deciduous species.

-Once you have determined whether your plant is deciduous or evergreen, you can then focus on how to prune azaleas.
+Once you have determined whether your plant is deciduous or an evergreen shrub, you can then focus on how to prune azaleas.

 Deciduous azaleas only need to be lightly pruned to remove diseased or damaged stems.

-Evergreen azaleas, so long as they are placed in the correct position and well tended to, only need pruning either to remove dead wood, or reduce their size if they are starting, fo example, to grow over a pathway.
+Evergreen azaleas, so long as they are placed in the correct position with the right soil type, and are well tended to according to the conditions in your hardiness zone, only need pruning either to remove dead wood, or reduce their size if they are starting, for example, to grow over a pathway.

 Pruning azaleas step by step